Bernt Julius Muus: Illness, return to Norway and death

 In 1899, Muus resigned as a pastor after having suffered a stroke and was stricken with partial paralysis.
 He returned to Norway in 1899, where he died on May 25, 1900.
-He is buried in Trondheim, Norway at the Nidaros Cathedral cemetery.

 Personal life

-Muus married Oline Pind of Fet in 1859.
+Muus married Oline Pind from Fet Municipality in 1859.
 The two had three children, Nils (1863–1932), Jens Ingebrigt Rynning (1866–1878), and Paul Johan Elster (1872–1890).
 Jens died of typhus at the age of twelve.

 Divorce

 After a lengthy and highly publicised legal battle, Pind was granted a limited divorce on January 20, 1883.
 She received $150 per year for ten years as alimony.
 Bernt was given custody of the children, who were still minors.
 Divorce in Minnesota's nineteenth century Norwegian-Lutheran community was a rarity.
 Legal separation between a leading pastor and his wife was unheard of.
 The 1879 court case in Holden Township led to both those outcomes, and triggered a public debate about married women's legal rights.